As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Their vacation was really relationship-building, or “visiting kin” as my grandmother called it.
 Our vacations now can sometimes be packed full of activities that leave us exhausted instead of refreshed, burnt out instead of filled up.

-In Laura’s time, storytelling would be one of the best parts of socializing.
+In Laura’s time, storytelling would be one of the best socializing parts.
 Stories passed down and stories made up.
 Some you heard all your life and now could tell your children.
-Stories are an important part of our culture–it always has been.
+Stories are an essential part of our culture–it always has been.
 It is what keeps history alive.
 What teaches us right from wrong, and what we hope not to repeat in future generations.

 And their relationships extended past their family, too.
 Laura knew her neighbors.
 Neighbors knew it could be life or death if you didn’t know each other.
 They all knew a little about each other’s business, just enough to know when something might be wrong.